 Stakeholder How we engaged them Customers The Board regularly receives and monitors customer-related reporting and details of any initiatives.
 The Board engages frequently with senior leadership to understand and follow up on our investment performance.
 The Board oversees any material IT platform developments which allow us to better support our customers.
-Examples of areas of Board focus in 2022 include the development of the Online functionality, MyUtmost and the retention of customers across the ex-Equitable and ex- Reliance books of business.
+Examples of areas of Board focus in 2023 include engagement on compliance with Consumer Duty regulations and monitoring of work in relation to retention of customers.
 More details of these and other areas of focus are included in the 'Stakeholders - Customers' section of this report.
 People The Board engages with our people through regular informal meetings and internal communications on a wide range of topics.
 ULP carry out regular employee surveys and act on findings.
-Together with our ultimate UK parent company, we sponsor mentorships and volunteering opportunities.
-This year, a focus for the Board included the impact of higher costs on staff and included an additional pay award for our people earning below a certain threshold.
-More details of this and other areas of focus are included in the 'Stakeholders - People' section of the report.
+Together with our ultimate UK parent company, we provide volunteering opportunities.
+This year, a focus for the Board included the impact of the cost of living on staff and included decisions on 2023 pay awards.
 Strategic Partners Members of the Board maintain oversight of the management of our main Strategic Partners, and our senior management regularly review and report on performance.
 More details of this are included in the 'Stakeholders - Strategic Partners' section of this report.
 Communities ULP is engaged in becoming resilient against climate change, and to promote a working environment which support this, through the Sustainability Strategy.
-In 2022, we were able to undertake a number of volunteering activities within the Community.
+In 2023, we were able to undertake a number of volunteering activities within the Community.
 More details of this are included in the 'Stakeholders - Communities and Environment' section of this report.
 Regulators The Board maintains an open and engaging relationship with our regulators.
-The directors meet regularly with them, and 2022 included discussions around business changes.
+The directors meet regularly with them, and 2023 included discussions around our future plans.
 More details are included in the 'Stakeholders - Regulators' section of this report.
 Shareholders The Board engages regularly with its shareholder, and is consistently focused on generating a successful outcome for this stakeholder.
-Key financial decisions made by the Board which directly impact the shareholder include the payment of dividends.
+The Board makes key financial decisions in relation to payment of dividends.